 What is electrical cardioversion?

-Cardioversion is a procedure used to return an abnormal heartbeat to a normal rhythm.
+Cardioversion is a procedure used to reset an abnormal heart rhythm to a normal rhythm.

 This procedure is used when the heart is beating very fast or irregular.
 This is called